dome9/cloud-bots/README.md

 The remediation will be applied to all entities selected, if compliance rules applied to them fail.

-### Configure a Dome9 Continuous Compliance policy
+### Configure a CloudGuard Continuous Compliance policy

 Once the rules in the ruleset have been tagged for remediation, set up a Continuous Compliance policy to run the ruleset, and send findings to